State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Introduction

 where $X \in \RR^{m \times n}$ is a target matrix.
 Although the best rank-$r$ approximation of $X$ is characterized by \cite{eckart1936approximation}, the factorized formulation provides the simplest setting with a nonconvex objective.
 Moreover, the problem has a set of global minimizers that possess rich symmetry and connectivity, making it a natural testbed for studying the implicit bias of gradient descent (GD).

 A classical starting point for analyzing low-rank matrix factorization is gradient flow (GF), along which the quantity $B^\top B - A^\top A$ is invariant and provides a basic structural constraint on the dynamics.
-Under specialized initializations, this invariance yields closed-form descriptions of the product trajectory $B(t)A(t)^\top$~\cite{tarmoun2021understanding}, but extracting informative convergence statements from these formulas is not immediate.
-More fundamentally, from a modern landscape perspective, convergence of GF is not the main difficulty: low-rank matrix factorization has no spurious local minima, and all other critical points are strict saddles~\cite{zhu2020global}.
-Combined with the stable-manifold theorem~\cite{lee2016gradient,lee2019first} and pointwise convergence of GF~\cite{absil2005convergence}, this implies that GF generically avoids strict saddles and converges to global minimizers for almost every initialization.
-From this viewpoint, the main interest in studying first-order dynamics lies less in proving convergence than in understanding the geometric phenomena along the trajectory and the structural constraints governing them.
+Under specialized initializations, this invariance yields explicit characterizations of the product trajectory $B(t)A(t)^\top$~\citep{tarmoun2021understanding}, but extracting informative convergence statements from these formulas is not immediate.
+More fundamentally, from a modern landscape perspective, the convergence of GF is arguably not the main difficulty: low-rank matrix factorization has no spurious local minima, and all other critical points are strict saddles \citep{zhu2020global}.
+Combined with the stable-manifold theorem and pointwise convergence of GF \citep{lee2016gradient,lee2019first,absil2005convergence}, we expect that GF generically avoids non-minimizing stationary points and converges to global minimizers for almost every initialization.
+From this viewpoint, the main interest in studying first-order dynamics lies less in proving convergence alone than in understanding the geometric phenomena along the trajectory and the structural constraints governing them.

-The real difficulty arises when one passes from GF to GD.
-The continuous-time invariant $B^\top B - A^\top A$ is no longer preserved in discrete time, and even characterizing its approximate evolution requires small step sizes~\cite{du2018algorithmic,ye2021global,jiang2023algorithmic}.
-In light of the recent interest in edge-of-stability (EoS) phenomena~\cite{cohen2021gradient,ahn2023learning}, however, a different tool is needed to understand the dynamics at large step sizes.
+Furthermore, a difficulty arises when one passes from GF to GD.
+The continuous-time invariant $B^\top B - A^\top A$ is no longer preserved in discrete time, and even characterizing its approximate evolution requires small step sizes~\citep{du2018algorithmic,ye2021global,jiang2023algorithmic}.
+In light of the recent interest in edge-of-stability (EoS) phenomena~\citep{cohen2021gradient,ahn2023learning}, however, understanding the dynamics at large step sizes requires a different tool.